 - The court ruling was not founded on fact.

-A DWI lawyer in Houston can present evidence supporting that one of the above errors occurred in your DWI case, significantly impacting its outcome.
-If the Court of Appeals agrees with the stated facts, it may decide to reverse the trial court and grant you a new trial for your driving under the influence case.
+A DWI lawyer in Houston from our team can present evidence supporting that one of the above errors occurred in your DWI case, significantly impacting its outcome.
+If the Court of Appeals agrees with the stated facts, it may decide to reverse the trial court and grant you a new trial for your DWI case.

 Should you lose the case on appeal, you still have recourse.
-Your Houston DWI attorney can file a petition for discretionary review with the Texas Court of Criminal Appeals.
+We can file a petition for discretionary review with the Texas Court of Criminal Appeals.

-We Will Do Everything We Can to Help You Fight a Conviction
+We Will do Everything We Can to Fight a Conviction

 Your pending DWI charge has already put you under enough stress.
-Imagine the relief of handing this potentially life-altering matter over to someone who understands Texas’ complex DWI laws and will fight for your benefit, economic welfare, and freedom.
+Imagine the relief of handing this life-altering matter over to someone who understands Texas’ complex DWI laws and will fight for you and your freedom.

 Our law firm will guide you through this uncertain time.
 A Houston DWI lawyer from our team will prepare your DWI defense and handle your case with a deep knowledge of field sobriety testing protocols, law enforcement methodology, and prosecution tactics.

 Tell us about your charge, and we will ensure you understand your legal options.
 We know the tremendous impact a conviction can have on your life, freedom, career, and family.
-Let us help you stay on the right path.
+Let us help you fight.

 What Should I Do After Being Arrested for a DWI in Houston?